constantin1101/BusinessObjectCentricTraceClustering/README.md

 # About
 The approach is described in:
 Ernstberger, Constantin.
 (2021).
 Business Object-centric Trace Clustering.
-University of Mannheim
+University of Mannheim.

 # Installation
 - Setup Python 3.9 or later